calmh/deprecated_lfucache/README.md

 ```go
 func (c *Cache) Delete(key string)
 ```
-Delete an item from the cache.
-Does nothing if the item is not present in the cache.
+Deletes an item from the cache and returns true.
+Does nothing and returns false if the key is not present in the cache.

 #### func (*Cache) EvictIf